Fellow Cheese Maker

 What got you interested in making cheese

-On one particular visit w/ Jean Louis Dits at his brewery 'Vapour' (It means steam... a real live steam belt driven process.. cut out of time and place) in the south of Belgium ..
-He and his wife set a table of the most incredible local cheeses .. and that was the beginning of this incredible adventure.
+On one particular visit with Jean Louis Dits at his brewery Vapour in the south of Belgium, he and his wife set a table of the most incredible local cheeses and that was the beginning of this incredible adventure.

 How did you go about learning how to do it

-It just so happened that this coincided with a new kitchen construction project to my 150+ year old house so I had the opportunity to dig down another 10 feet for my natural cave under it and that added a new dimension to the cheese project
+This coincided with a new kitchen construction project in my 150+ year old house, giving me the opportunity to dig down another 10 feet for a natural cave underneath, adding a new dimension to the cheese project.

 How did you get started teaching